enspiral-root-systems/coop-constitution/README.md

 9.4.4 The offer must be made not less than 10 working days and not more than 12 months after the disclosure document has been sent to each shareholder.

 **9.5 Resolutions and Certificate**
-The resolutions referred to in this clause 9.1­9.5 must set out in full the reasons for the directors’ conclusions.
+The resolutions referred to in this clause 9.1­9.5 must set out in full the reasons for the directors' conclusions.
 The directors who vote in favour of the resolutions must sign a certificate as to the matters set out in it.
 The board may not make an offer to acquire shares issued by the Company if, after the passing of the resolutions and before the making of the offer the board ceases to be satisfied as to the matters resolved.

 ### 10 COMPANY MAY HOLD TREASURY STOCK
 Shares issued by the Company which are surrendered or acquired by it shall be deemed cancelled immediately on acquisition unless;